-The elective deferral limit represents the amount of money that individuals contribute to the retirement plan from their paycheck.
+The elective deferral limit defines the maximum amount of money that individuals can annually contribute to the retirement plan from their paycheck.
 The limit was capped at $18,000 in 2017 and was raised to $18,500 in 2018.
 For individuals aged 50 years or older, the elective deferral was increased from $24,000 to $24,500.

 #2 The Catch-up 401(k) Contribution Limit

-The catch-up contribution limit represents the additional money that individuals over 50 years can contribute towards their 401(K) retirement plan, above the elective deferral limit.
+The catch-up contribution limit covers the additional money that individuals over 50 can contribute towards their 401(K) retirement plan, above the elective deferral limit.
 The catch up 401(k) contribution is set at $6,000.
 The contribution limit encourages workers nearing their retirement to accelerate their savings plan.

 #3 Additional 401(k) Contribution Limit